sst/guide/_chapters/what-is-aws-lambda.md

 This caching effect of containers also applies to the `/tmp` directory that we talked about above.
 It is available as long as the container is being cached.

 Now you can guess that this isn't a very reliable way to make our Lambda functions stateful.
-This is because we just don't control the underlying process by which Lambda is invoked or it's containers are cached.
+This is because we just don't control the underlying process by which Lambda is invoked or its containers are cached.

 ### Pricing